kstadler/dagster-exchangerates/README.md

 - dagster type for the intermediate DataFrame with EventMetaData
 - run on console using preconfigured Python API example
 - run using dagit
-- planned: deploy using Docker Compose
+- deploy using Docker Compose
+- deploy on Kubernetes using Helm

 This project uses pipenv for dependency management.